01 of 04

 The first step for a baby or turned under hem is to turn under 1/4".

 Note: If you are following a pattern and the pattern calls for you to turn under 1/2" or a different measurement, follow the pattern and substitute the amounts in these directions.

 - If the fabric is curved, it is best to sew a row of basting stitches 1/4" from the raw edge.
-The stitching line becomes the fold line and this row of basting will also be used to ease in the fabric so that it fits the area it is being turned under to.
+The stitching line becomes the fold line and this row of basting will also be used to ease in the fabric so that it fits the area into which it is being turned under.

 Note: When sewing a line of basting stitches or a guideline of stitches, consider using bobbin thread to prevent excess bulk.Continue to 3 of 4 below.

 - Turn under again 1/4".
 You can measure again or use the previous turned under area as a guide.

 - The important part is to be accurate and press well.

 - If you have been sewing for a while, you understand easing versus gathering fabric.
 Turning under a curved hem is apt to have tucks of fabric rather than a smooth flowing line.
 Using the row of basting stitches, you will draw the threads of the fabric closer together to each other so that they will fit the area into which you are turning them under.

 - Secure the hem.
 Use straight pins to hold the hem in place or hand baste the hem in place.
 If there is a curved area, consider hand basting the area with a long running stitch, near the center of the hem so the basting stitches will not get caught in the machine stitching and can be easily removed.